-This tuna pesto pasta is easy to make in only about 20 minutes!
-Canned tuna, grape tomatoes, Parmesan cheese and pesto are tossed with pasta for a hearty and satisfying weeknight meal.
+This tuna pesto pasta recipe is easy to make in only about 20 minutes!
+Canned tuna, grape tomatoes, pesto sauce and a squeeze of lemon are tossed with pasta for a hearty and satisfying weeknight meal.

 Who doesn't love a quick and easy pasta dish on a busy weeknight?
 This tuna pesto pasta is just the thing when you need a quick dinner but want something a little more special than basic pasta with tomato sauce.